geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 in Kotlin by splitting your code in modules.

-You can also split the service layer into smaller modules, as you would if you were designing micro-services, but still use them in your monolith.
+You can also split the service layer into smaller modules, as you would if you were designing micro-services, and still use them in your monolith.

 # Conclusion